Find a DoctorPatient Portal

 5. Aspirin

-- Note: Avoid if you have stomach ulcers, clotting disorders, or gout.
+• Note: Avoid aspirin if you have stomach ulcers, bleeding disorders, gout, aspirin allergy, or take blood thinners unless a provider recommends it.

 When to See a Doctor for Your Back Pain

-A pain management doctor can help to identify the root cause of your back pain and may recommend more advanced treatments such as epidural steroid injections, physical therapy, or image-guided procedures.
-In some cases, you may benefit from custom treatment plans involving prescription medications, lifestyle changes, or even regenerative therapies.
+A pain management doctor can help identify the root cause of your back pain and may recommend treatments such as epidural steroid injections, physical therapy, medication management, or image-guided procedures.
+In some cases, you may benefit from a personalized treatment plan that includes lifestyle changes or advanced therapies.

 Back Pain Treatment in Houston at CLS Health